Beyond Quantity: Distribution-Aware Labeling for Visual Grounding: Experiments

 \subsection{Ablation Studies}

-\textbf{Effect of Annotation Strategies.} The results in Table \ref{tab:strategies} reveal performance differences among the annotation methods.
-The open-set annotation strategy method ranks the lowest with an average improvement of +0.70\%, because it suffers from a smaller data volume, resulting in only 140k reference expressions.
-The closed-set annotation strategy approach, due to the larger dataset scale of 390k reference expressions, performs better than the open-set annotation strategy method with a larger improvement of +1.27\%.
-However, its effectiveness is constrained by the limited number of predefined categories.
-The full method achieves the best performance with a significant improvement of +1.81\%, as it combines both open-set and closed-set annotation strategies, effectively overcoming the limitations of predefined categories and enabling large-scale, high-quality data generation.
-This emphasizes that our dual-driven annotation strategies can effectively expand data volumes and obtain more comprehensive object labeling.
+\textbf{Effect of Annotation Strategies.} The results in Table \ref{tab:strategies} show the performance differences among various annotation strategies.
+The open-set annotation strategy achieves the lowest average improvement of +0.70\%, as it is limited by a smaller dataset size.
+The closed-set annotation strategy performs better, with an average improvement of +1.27\%, benefiting from a larger dataset, but its effectiveness is constrained by the limited number of predefined categories.
+The dual-driven strategy further improves performance to an average gain of +1.81\%, leveraging both annotation strategies to balance dataset scale and category coverage.
+Finally, adding OOD data expansion leads to the best performance, with a significant improvement of +2.24\%, as it further increases data diversity and scale, enabling large-scale, diverse reference expression generation.

 \textbf{Effect of Filtering Methods.} The results in Table \ref{tab:filters} highlight the importance of filtering methods.
-Starting with the unfiltered pipeline as the generator, only a modest average improvement of +0.66\% is observed.
-This limited gain is due to the lack of effective filtering.
+Starting with the unfiltered data, only a modest average improvement of +0.44\% is observed.
 Although 1.3M extra samples were added, a substantial portion of the data contains noise, which ultimately weakens the overall benefit.
-Introducing the Consistency Filter results in an average performance gain of +1.62\%.
-This improvement can be attributed to the removal of ambiguous and mismatched region-text pairs, which helps enhance the overall data reliability.
-The addition of the Distribution Filter leads to a further average improvement of +1.81\%.
+Introducing the consistency-aware filter results in an average performance gain of +1.76\%.
+This improvement can be attributed to the removal of ambiguous and mismatched region-text pairs, which enhances the overall data reliability.
+The addition of the distribution-aware filter leads to a further average improvement of +2.24\%.
 This gain is mainly due to the filter’s ability to remove redundant data and potential noise, resulting in a cleaner and more balanced dataset despite a reduction in data size.
 These results underscore the significance of systematic filtering in enhancing data quality and maximizing model performance.